Skip to content

 By default, only builtin.* packages will be evaluated.
 If you define custom packages, you have to specify the package prefix via --namespaces option.
 By default, Trivy only runs in its own namespace, unless specified by the user.
 Note that the custom namespace does not have to be user as in this example.
 It could be anything user-defined.

-trivy conf --policy /path/to/custom_policies --namespaces user /path/to/config_dir
+trivy config --config-check /path/to/custom_checks --namespaces user /path/to/config_dir

 In this case, user.* will be evaluated.
 Any package prefixes such as main and user are allowed.